isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The ``mode`` is now set to ``hot-standby``, in which only one server responds to DHCP clients.
 If the primary server is online, it responds to all DHCP queries.
-The ``standby`` server takes over all DHCP traffic if it discovers that the primary is unavailable.
+The ``standby`` server takes over all DHCP traffic only if it discovers that the primary is unavailable.

 In this mode, the non-primary active server is called ``standby`` and that is its role.

-Finally, because there is always one server responding to DHCP queries, there is only one scope - ``HA_server1`` - in use within pool definitions.
+Finally, because there is always only one server responding to DHCP queries, there is only one scope - ``HA_server1`` - in use within pool definitions.
 In fact, the ``client-class`` parameter could be removed from this configuration without harm, because there can be no conflicts